Amaro-Labs/Amaro-Labs/README.md

-# Hey, I'm Alex!
+# Hey, I'm Alex

 I’m a Computer Engineering student at the University of California, Irvine building embedded, autonomous, and intelligent physical systems.

 I enjoy working across the stack, from low-level firmware and PCB design to perception and autonomy pipelines.
-My work spans robotics, avionics, biomedicine, and scientific software - I’m especially drawn to the challenges and potential of inventing technologies that meaningfully interact with and improve the physical world.
+My work spans robotics, avionics, and scientific software.
+I’m particularly drawn to the challenges and potential of inventing technologies that meaningfully interact with and improve the world around us.

-If it's mission-critical, I'll see it through.

 ## Technical Interests
-- Intelligent Physical Systems 🚀
+- Intelligent Physical Systems
-- Robotics & Autonomy 🤖
+- Robotics & Autonomy
 - Sensing & Data Acquisition
 - Systems Architecture & Integration
 - Embedded Systems & Firmware
 - Circuit & PCB Design
-- Physical Simulation 🌊
+- Physical Simulation

 ## Technologies
 - C/C++, C#, Python